dotnet/arcade/Documentation/Darc.md

 ## The DependencyItem object

-When executing CRUD operations, Darc will parse information in the version/dependency files to DependencyItem objects.
+When dealing with version/dependency files, Darc will parse information in the version/dependency files to DependencyItem objects.

 The `DependencyItem` is composed by `Name`, `Version`, `RepoUri`, `Sha`, `Type` and `Location`.